Guide to Hosting and Attending Our Events Online

 - For Hosts

-Anything you say or do in a Zoom meeting – from video to audio to the chat – could be recorded without your consent by another attendee.
+Anything you say or do in a online meeting – from video to audio to the chat – could be recorded without your consent by another attendee.
 Those recordings can then be shared with third parties who weren’t in the original meeting.
-This is a violation of our code of conduct and we will remind all attendees to refrain from this behavior, which we consider harassing.
+This is a violation of our code of conduct and we will remind all attendees to refrain from this behavior.

 In addition to the host/presenter, each event has a designated captain.